ufal/neuralmonkey/docs/source/tutorial.rst

   [eval_data]
   class=config.utils.dataset_from_files
-  s_source=nm-exp-ape/data/test/test.src
+  s_source=exp-nm-ape/data/test/test.src
-  s_translated=nm-exp-ape/data/test/test.mt
+  s_translated=exp-nm-ape/data/test/test.mt
-  s_edits_out=nm-exp-ape/test_output.edits
+  s_edits_out=exp-nm-ape/test_output.edits

 Please note the ``s_edits`` data series is **not** present in the evaluation dataset.
 That is simply because we do not want to use the reference edits to compute loss at this point.
 Usually, we don't even *know* the correct output.
 Instead, we will provide the output series ``s_edits_out``, which points to a file to which the output of the model gets stored.
-Also note that you may want to alter the path to the ``nm-exp-ape`` directory if it is not located inside the Neural Monkey package root dir.
+Also note that you may want to alter the path to the ``exp-nm-ape`` directory if it is not located inside the Neural Monkey package root dir.

 We have all that we need to run the trained model on the evaluation dataset.
 From the root directory of the Neural Monkey repository, run::

- bin/neuralmonkey-run nm-exp-ape/post-edit.test.ini nm-exp-ape/test_datasets.ini
+ bin/neuralmonkey-run exp-nm-ape/post-edit.test.ini exp-nm-ape/test_datasets.ini

-At the end, you should see a new file in ``nm-exp-ape``, called ``test_output.edits``.
+At the end, you should see a new file in ``exp-nm-ape``, called ``test_output.edits``.
 As you notice, the contents of this file are the sequences of edit operations, which if applied to the machine translated sentences, generate the output that we want.
 So the final step is to call the